October 26, 2024 (Zoom): Fall Poetry Intensive

 Visual Poetry for Fun and Exploration, with Amanda Earl

-Each participant will have the opportunity to create a visual poem by hand and discuss creations during the workshop.
+Each participant will have the opportunity to plan and think about a visual poem to create.
 Various tools and ways of making visual poetry—from the typewriter to Letraset to photoshop to handwriting—will be reviewed.

-This workshop is for all poets either curious about or already working in the area of videopoems.
-In particular, this session will focus on how to create a videopoem that does not rely on hiring a team to record, edit, and produce it.
-The session will provide an introduction to the filed, showcasing a few examples, and offer a variety of ways for poets to produce their own videopoems.
+This workshop is for poets curious about or already working with the art of video poems.
+While we will cover a scant history of this art form, “Introduction to Video Poems” focuses on how you can create your own video poem without relying on hiring a team to record, edit, and produce it.
+The session will provide an introduction to the field, showcase a few examples of video poems made by solo creators, and offer a variety of ways for poets to produce their own video poems.

 Writing from the Body: a Pain Poetry Workshop with Cassandra Myers